Research lab · Hong Kong — Beijing — Remote

-Research on digital markets, mechanism design, and AI-native economic inquiry.
+Digital markets, mechanism design, and AI-native economic inquiry.

-Founded by Heikichi Hayashi, Adrasteia Labs brings together collaborators in economics and computer science to study digital currency, FinTech, DeFi, market design, and empirical strategy for emerging economic systems.
+Adrasteia Labs brings together economists and computer scientists to study digital currency, DeFi, market design, and empirical strategy for emerging economic systems.

-The lab develops theory-informed empirical research, collaborative data workflows, and AI-assisted research infrastructure for questions at the frontier of finance, technology, and economic design.
+Founded by Heikichi Hayashi, the lab develops theory-informed empirical research and AI-assisted research infrastructure at the frontier of finance, technology, and economic design.

-Research profile
+Research

-Three areas shape the lab's portfolio.
+Three areas shape the portfolio.

 Digital Currency and FinTech